 Masterworks is an art investing platform designed for investors who want to acquire fractional ownership of blue-chip art.
 But does it provide easy entry into the world of blue-chip art investment?
 Read our Masterworks review and find out!

 Based in New York City, Masterworks allows people to invest in fine art that’s worth millions of dollars, letting you diversify your portfolio with a promising asset class.

 But is investing in art with Masterworks worth it, and what is the value for art connoisseurs looking to diversify their investment portfolios?

-Our Masterworks review will give you a clear idea of the platform’s strengths as well as how you can use it to invest in the art world.
+Our Masterworks review will give you a clear idea of the platform’s strengths and how you can use it to invest in the art world.

 Masterworks Review: Overview

 Masterworks was founded in 2017 by Scott Lynn.

 After discovering that fine art yielded better risk-adjusted returns than other asset class types, Lynn created the fine-art investment platform to provide an accessible and financially viable space for art investing.

 Lynn is a noted contemporary art collector for nearly two decades, who also founded a digital lending provider, Payability, in 2014.